anoma/nspec/docs/tutorial/engines/Auctioneer.juvix.md

 ### Message types

-The `AuctionEngine` processes the following message types:
+The `AuctioneerEngine` processes the following message types:

 - **Bid**: A message containing a bid from a bidder.